alexeyvasy/BackendProject/README.md

 I'm using Node.js runtime environment, Express.js server Framework, Jest.js for unit testing and Joi.js for input validation.

-for running the app you need to install NODE on your machine and run a command in the terminal:
+for running the app you need to install NODE on your machine.

+make sure to install all dependencies from npm.

+    npm install

+and THEN run a command in the terminal:

     node app.js

-make sure to install all dependencies from npm.

 the app will start listening by deafult on localhost with PORT 3000, (localhost:3000) although you can change this with giving a specific port value to PORT environment variable.